Though I walk through the Valley of the Shadow of Death, I fear no Evil…

 The cousins relationship was wild, fun, and fiercely competitive.
 While he loved the serenity and attention the single child enjoys Gabriel also thrived on the camaraderie, excitement and energy of other children.
 It seems relationships are replete with circumstances neither child nor adult can resolve, he sighed.
 The sound of Mourning Doves cooing their familiar refrain brought a modest smile to his eyes, “It’s OK, It’s OK, It’s OK.
 He picked up his “Hubba Bubba” bubble gum from the dresser and started down the stairs grabbing his backpack and hooking it over one shoulder as he descended.

-Gabriel and Nana were approaching the turnoff to Kona Airport coming from the east.
-He stared in awe at the huge apparition.
-How do they stay in the air he contemplated while Nana occupied herself with driving.
+Gabriel and Nana were both eagerly anticipating Lochlans arrival, the house just wasn’t the same without his incessant good natured verbiage.
+It felt too quiet.
+As they approached the turnoff to Kona Airport coming from the east Gabriel gazed in awe, fascinated by the huge apparition.
+How do they stay up there he contemplated, while Nana occupied herself with driving.
 Traffic had moved nicely and she did not notice the landing gear had not deployed.
 As they approached the entry to parking Gabriel shouted, Nana!
 She looked up as the big jet leveled out above the runway and struggled to gain altitude.
 With a gasp she pulled into the parking lot and whispered a quiet prayer.
 The giant aircraft slowly rose and lumbered into another turn, then circled around again re-approaching at a higher level to give air traffic controllers a view of the landing gear.

 Inside the airliner Lochlan along with all passengers followed the pilots instructions as he prepared them for an emergency landing.
-Tension in the plane rose quickly but the calm reassuring voice of the Pilot averted panic for the time.
+Tension in the plane rose quickly but in the calm reassuring voice all pilots seem to be born with, the Pilot averted panic for the time.
 On the ground rescue and fire services were put on standby and the airport was closed to all other traffic.
 Air traffic Controllers transferred to another frequency, maintaining close coordination with ground emergency units.
 They assessed aircraft fuel endurance with the crew while notifying Kona Hospital and other emergency services to prepare for potential casualties.

 For seemingly endless moments the airplane skidded on its nose then came to a complete stop still on the runway.
-Emergency doors were opened and passengers began to hurry toward air filled slides eager to disembark.
+Emergency doors are opened and passengers began to hurry toward air filled slides eager to disembark.
 There was an air of relief and gratitude for their safe arrival on the ground.
-Lochlan and I were the last two passengers to exit.
-He smiled through smoke teared eyes and leapt down the slide with the explosive cry of the conqueror.
+Lochlan and I are the last two passengers to exit.
+He smiles through smoke teared eyes and leaps down the slide with the explosive shout of a conqueror.

 Nana and Gabriel stood transfixed as they observe the drama unfold from a distance.
 Holding onto one another for an eternity in hope and disbelief they finally catch a glimpse of a young blonde boy sliding down the emergency ramp with a shout, voicing his thanks heavenward.